AndrewLevinson/thesis/literatureReview.md

 1. Feldman, David Lewis. _Water Policy for Sustainable Development_.
 Baltimore, MD: Johns Hopkins University Press, 2007.
 1. Gibbons, Diana C. _The Economic Value of Water_.
 Washington, D.C.: Resources for the Future, 1986.
 1. Solanes, Miguel, Pablo Solón, and Denisse Rodríguez. _Water and Free Trade: A Social Vision of Water_.
 Bolivia: Agua Sustentable, 2007.
+1. Glennon, Robert Jerome. _Unquenchable: America's Water Crisis and What to Do about It_.
+Washington: Island Press, 2009.